Jhordon/C-Variety/samStat/readme.md

 User's may opt for either:

-- An 'analysisResults.txt' file
-- An 'analysisResults.csv' file
+- A directory 'analysisResults' w/ .csv & .txt files
-- Or console output
+- Or brief console output

-The analysis displays the following from the list provided:
+The analysis outputs the following from the list provided:

 - Min, Max, Median, Mode, Sum
 - Sample & Population: Standard Deviation and Mean